HelOWeen/ewa-selfdb-update/Readme.md

 solor systems in which those are located.
 However, we don't need the exact coordinates of the stations.
 So just drop that data in order to keep the update as small as possible.

-As you can see from [EVESqlToMdb documentation][evesqltomdb], the XML defines which data to use.
+As you can see from the [EVESqlToMdb documentation][evesqltomdb], the XML defines which data to use.
 EVESqlToMdb has two buttons labled _"Test"_ which lets you test _(sic!)_ the respective database connectivity.
 IOW: have you got the configuration right?

 If both tests are successfull, you may start the data export from SQL server to the empty EWA database with _"Start data transfer"_